rs9000/RsWpaHack/README.md

 # RsWpaHack
-App Windows mobile 6.1 Test the security of Alice and Fastweb networks.
+App Windows mobile 6.1 to test the security of Alice and Fastweb networks.

 ### Reviews